vbharadwaj-bk/OpenEquivariance/README.md

 ```

 And here's the same tensor product using fast_tp.
 We require that your
-tensors are stord on a CUDA device for this to work:
+tensors are stored on a CUDA device for this to work:

 ```python
 import fast_tp as ftp